Andries1985/zuluhotelomega-website/content/serverinfo/index.md

 A: Type “identify” near a mage type vendor.
 It will cost 50 gold pieces to identify an item.

 ---
-Q: I’m not gaining any status points, whats wrong?
+Q: I’m not gaining any stat points, whats wrong?

-A: You won’t gain status points if you do not raise any skill.
+A: You won’t gain stat points if you do not raise any skill.
 (For example: by locking combat skills you will not gain strength while fighting)

 ---
 Q: Why don’t I get any starting gold?